 Vaccine storage units must be equipped with calibrated, continuous recording temperature monitoring devices that can measure both the minimum and maximum temperatures.
 Temperature monitoring devices must be covered by a Certificate of Traceability and Calibration.
-The traceability declaration is to confirm that the measurement standards and instructions used during calibration of the product are traceable to an ISO/IEC 17025 accreditation testing laboratory, or to the National Institute of Standards and Technology.
-The current certification and calibration information must be on file with the IIP in order to receive state-supplied vaccines.
+The traceability declaration is to confirm that the measurement standards and instructions used during calibration of the product are traceable to an ISO/IEC 17025 accreditation testing laboratory or to the National Institute of Standards and Technology.
+The current certification and calibration information must be on file with the IIP in order to receive vaccines supplied by the IIP.